IRS Reporting Under the Affordable Care Act

 Author: Brandon Baum

-In 2016, reporting requirements remain largely unchanged, i.e., applicable large employers (ALEs) are required to furnish Form 1095-C to applicable employees and file Form 1094-C with the IRS.
+In 2017, reporting requirements remain unchanged, i.e., applicable large employers (ALE) are required to furnish Form 1095-C to applicable employees and file Form 1094-C with the IRS.
 Self-insured employers not defined as ALEs will furnish Forms 1095-B to covered employees and file Form 1094-B with the IRS.

 Determining ALE Status

-For 2016, an employer must determine its status as an ALE by calculating the number of full-time equivalent individuals it employed during 2015.
+For 2017, an employer must determine its status as an ALE by calculating the number of full-time equivalent individuals it employed during 2016.
 For purposes of this analysis, employees of affiliated group members must be aggregated.
-For each month during 2015, the employer combines full-time employees (those working 30 hours a week or 130 hours a month) with full-time equivalent employees.
-At the end of the year, the sums of all 12 months are combined and the result is divided by 12.
+For each month during 2016, the employer combines full-time employees (those working 30 hours a week or 130 hours a month) with full-time equivalent employees.
+At the end of the year, the sum of all 12 months are combined, and the result is divided by 12.
 If the average number of employees calculated is 50 or more, the employer is an ALE.

 Social Security Number Solicitation

-Missing or incorrect Social Security numbers (SSN), especially for covered dependents, was a common issue during 2015 ACA reporting.
-As a result, the IRS issued guidance indicating that employers generally will not be subject to penalties for failure to report a correct SSN if:
+Missing or incorrect Social Security numbers (SSN), especially for covered dependents, have been a common issue during the first two years of ACA reporting.
+As a result, the IRS continues to point to guidance indicating that employers generally won’t be subject to penalties for failure to report a correct SSN if:

 - The second solicitation is made at a reasonable time thereafter